Biology for Kids: Cells, Organisms, and the Diversity of Life

-Cells are small.
-So small that, in most cases, you can't see them without a microscope.
+Cells are small: so small that, in most cases, you can't see them without a microscope.
 But with a microscope, you can.

 Microscopes weren't invented until the seventeenth century, so before that we didn't know about cells.
-A guy called Robert Hooke, who was looking at things through an early microscope, was the first to recognise that all the living things he looked at seemed to be made up of tiny compartments joined together.
+A guy called Robert Hooke, who was looking at things through an early microscope, was the first to recognize that all the living things he looked at seemed to be made up of tiny compartments joined together.
 He called them cells because he thought they looked like the little rooms monks live in (which are also called cells).

 Cells Are so Small That They Can Only Be Seen under a Microscope.